gabek/gabekangas.com/content/blog/build-gopher-phlog-with-hugo.md

 {{< / highlight >}}
 Take note, I cherry picked these regexes from [go-strip-markdown](https://github.com/writeas/go-strip-markdown/blob/master/strip.go) so visit that source if you'd like some other quick Markdown stripping expressions.
 If you've found a cleaner way than these replacements to get better plain text output from Markdown, please let me know!

-Then you can make a simple template in the file `layouts/_default/single.gopher.txt` that uses the above shortcode and could look like this:
+Then you can make a simple template in the file `layouts/_default/single.gopher.txt` that uses the above partial and could look like this:

 {{< highlight go >}}
 {{ .Title }}